-The CCP Audit and Compliance Committee has authorized the Chief Compliance Officer and the SIU Manager with the responsibility for FWA (as well as overpayment), detection, investigation and prevention.
+The CCP Audit and Compliance Committee has authorized the Compliance Officer and the SIU Manager with the responsibility for FWA (as well as overpayment), detection, investigation, and prevention.

-The SIU is located in Sunrise, Florida, and consists of the Chief Compliance Officer, the SIU Manager and a Clinical Reviewer.
+The SIU is in Sunrise, Florida, and consists of the Compliance Officer, the SIU Manager, Clinical Reviewer and a Quality Control Claims Auditor.